Financial Aid Policy

-Students seeking financial assistance must complete the Free Application for Federal Student Aid (FAFSA) annually and it becomes available October 1st for the following year.
+Students seeking financial assistance must complete the Free Application for Federal Student Aid (FAFSA) annually, which becomes available October 1st for the following year.
 Developed by the U.S. Department of Education, the FAFSA is used to determine the family's financial need after careful review of income, assets and other household information.
 Eligibility for need-based federal, state and university-sponsored aid is determined by comparing the total cost of attending UD with a family's available resources, as determined by the FAFSA.

 The FAFSA should be submitted electronically each year (fafsa.ed.gov) by mid-January to meet our priority deadline of February 1st for incoming first year or transfer undergraduate students.
-Currently enrolled undergraduate and graduate students should file the FAFSA by mid-March each year to ensure that the University of Dayton receives the results by the priority deadline date of April 1st.
+Currently enrolled undergraduate and graduate students should file the FAFSA by mid-March each year to ensure that the University of Dayton receives the results by the priority deadline of April 1st.
 UD's federal code is 003127.